timlrx/tailwind-nextjs-starter-blog/README.md

 - [hauhau.cn](https://www.hauhau.cn) - Homing's personal blog about the stuff he's learning ([source code](https://github.com/hominsu/blog))
 - [zS1m's Blog](https://contrails.space) - zS1m's personal blog for recording and sharing daily learning technical content _中文_
 - [dariuszwozniak.net](https://dariuszwozniak.net/) - Software development blog
+- [Terminals.run](https://terminals.run) - Blog site for some thoughts and records for life and technology.

 Using the template?
 Feel free to create a PR and add your blog to this list.